 - Solid-state amps need less maintenance for gigging guitarists: Vacuum amps require regular upkeep.

 The majority of gigging guitarists change their power tubes around once a year and replace their preamp tubes every two years.
-Solid-state amplifiers, by contrast, don’t need the swapping of parts as they can keep working with all components original to them for decades.
+Solid-state amplifiers are different from tube amplifiers because they don’t need to have any parts changed over time.
+They can keep working for many, many years without needing any repairs!

 Solid-state amps have been around for decades, which is a pretty good indication that they’re reliable.

 Think of a transistor amp as the polar opposite to vacuum tube-powered amps.
-Transistor amplifiers don’t have any distortion and are more high-end in sound quality, but they lack warmth, which some people look for when listening to music.
+Transistor amps don’t distort and sound better, but they don’t have the warmth that some people look for when they listen to music.

 Some people might say that warmth is a side-effect of tube amplifiers.
-It’s because the tubes will lessen some high frequencies in an electric guitar, giving it more coloration across all its other frequencies.
+Because the tubes will lower some of the electric guitar’s high frequencies, giving all of its other frequencies more color.

 Why Are Tube Headphone Amps So Popular?